Tur-1/My-MVC-Framework/README.md

 Brand::connection('mysql_database_2')->get();

 ```
-## you can set the default connection for a model using the
+or you can set the default connection for a model using the

 ```php